Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Recent Performances

-- Mitchell put together an 85-yard rushing performance in last week's matchup with the Rams, carrying the ball 21 times (averaging 4.0 yards per carry).

-- Mitchell has run for 204 yards on 42 carries (68.0 yards per game) on the ground over his last three outings.
+- In his last three games, Mitchell has run for 204 yards on 42 carries (68.0 ypg), with zero touchdowns.

-- And he has caught two passes for 11 yards (3.7 per game) with one TD.
+- He's also caught two passes for 11 yards (3.7 per game) and one touchdown.

 Mitchell's San Francisco Teammates